Affenpinscher – The Monkey-Faced Terrier

 Coat and Colors

 Now, let’s talk about that coat.
 It’s like they got zapped with a static electricity gun – wiry, shaggy, and sticking out all over the place.
 But don’t let that fool you, it’s actually pretty low-shedding.
-You’ll find Affenpinschers rocking colors like black, gray, silver, and sometimes red or tan.
+You’ll find Affenpinschers rocking colours like black, grey, silver, and sometimes red or tan.

 Distinctive Features